Jyoti Basu: Proposal for Prime-ministership

 In 1999, the BJP Government by Atal Bihari Vajpayee fell down.
 Leaders of third front including Mulayam Singh Yadav and others again suggested Jyoti Basu.
 This time CPI(M) eventually agreed to the proposal.
 But INC declined.

 Later when asked about the decision of the CPI(M), Jyoti Basu stated that as a "historic blunder".
 In the words of Basu, "yes, I still think that it was a historic blunder because such an opportunity does not come.
 History does not give such an opportunity."
 Noted Congress politician Arjun Singh was also upset due to the CPI(M)'s decision.
-The CPI said that Jyoti Basu as Prime Minister was ‘worth-trying’.
+The CPI said that Jyoti Basu as Prime Minister was 'worth-trying'.

 Later life

 Post–resignation (2000–2010)

+Even after stepping down from the government, Jyoti Basu personally campaigned for the CPI(M) candidate Amitava Nandy for the Dumdum seat against the incumbent BJP MP (now Union Minister of Telecom and Fertilisers) Tapan Sikdar during the 2004 general elections and was said to have been personally satisfied on hearing about Sikdar's defeat in the election.

 The 18th congress of CPI(M), held in Delhi in 2005, re-elected Basu to its Politburo, although he had requested acceptance for his retirement.
 On 13 September 2006, his request for retirement due to age was turned down by the CPI(M), the general secretary Prakash Karat stated that the party wanted that Basu should continue till at least the 2008 congress.
 In the 19th congress held in early April 2008, Basu was eventually dis-included from the Politburo, although his membership in the Central Committee was not revoked.
 He was also granted the designation of Special Invitee to the Politburo, a form of emeritus status within the CPI(M).